dylanjones784/Markdown-Guide/BestPractiseGuide.md

 RESTful APIs should include a list of accepted media types, that can be requested by the client for them to understand what media types are supported by the resources.

-Requests that are received with a content type that is not supported by the API, or is invalid, it should be rejected from the system with 406 (“Not Acceptable”) or 415 (“Refusal to accept request”).
+Requests that are received with a content type that is not supported by the API, or is invalid, should be rejected from the system with 406 (“Not Acceptable”) or 415 (“Refusal to accept request”).

 Some of the more popular formats of content types that should be supported are “text/plain“, “application/xml“, “text/html“, “application/json“, “image/gif“, and “image/jpeg“.
 All of these are indicators of data that can be communicated with.